cmuramoto/cedar-java/README.md

 cedar.get(key_utf8);
 ```

+### Footprint

-Memory allocated by Cedar starts with 256x8=2048 bytes for its backing "array" and every time it needs to reallocate it doubles the required capacity.
-For small tries this is not an issue, however when it becomes huge the amount
+Memory allocated by Cedar starts with 256x8=2048 bytes for its backing "array" and every time it needs to reallocate, by default it will demand twice the current capacity.
+For small tries this is not an issue, however when it becomes huge the amount of memory required to updated the trie with a small amount of new keys may become unwieldy.

 Consider the following example for zero padded numbers (9 bytes each):